postmanlabs/newman/docker/README.md

    * <a href="https://github.com/postmanlabs/newman/tree/develop/docker/images/ubuntu1404">Documentation</a>

 ### Note:
 The Docker images Alpine 3.3 and Ubuntu 14.04 for Newman are deprecated in the upcoming Newman versions.
-It is advised to use the Docker images Alpine (lightweight) and Ubuntu for Newman.
+It is advised to use the Docker images postman/newman_alpine and postman/newman_ubuntu for Newman.

 ## Using the docker image